Table of Contents Show

 You can feel the vibes and solitude in the atmosphere of Great Kiva.

 There is a West Run Trail that will lead you to the great house of the 12th century, now known as Aztec West.
-It had over 400 rooms and football ground size space.
+It had over 400 rooms and a football ground-size space.

 The monument is equipped with self-guided tours including audio tours which will make it even easier to explore.